 Create an engaging plot

 An engaging plot is a central part of any story that you tell.
 It’s the skeleton that holds it all together and will make the audience want to read more.
-The most engaging stories have a compelling plot that causes readers to care about and relate with the characters.
+The most engaging stories have a compelling plot that causes readers to care about and relate to the characters.
 A great tip for creating an exciting and suspenseful plot is to identify what your main character’s goal is and then come up with obstacles they need to overcome in order to reach it.
 This will create a sense of urgency and anticipation as the audience wonders how your protagonist will reach their goal in spite of these obstacles.

 In order to engage your readers, you should use a variety of techniques such as dialogue, scene-setting, and conflict.
 Dialogue draws on the reader’s emotions by presenting the characters in real-world situations.
 Showing conversations between your characters instead of telling readers what they said or thought is a great way to keep readers more connected to the story.